lindaprotocol/documentation-en/docs/mechanism-algorithm/dex.md

 - `expected`: The minimum quantity of the other token expected to be received (if the actual amount received is less than this value, the transaction fails).

 #### Example:
-Suppose the trading pair ID for `abc` and `TRX` is 1, with the current state:
+Suppose the trading pair ID for `abc` and `LIND` is 1, with the current state:

 - abc balance is 10,000,000.
-- TRX balance is 1,000,000.
+- LIND balance is 1,000,000.

-If a user wishes to spend 100 TRX (100,000,000 sun) to buy at least 990 abc, they execute:
+If a user wishes to spend 100 LIND (100,000,000 sun) to buy at least 990 abc, they execute:
 ```
 ExchangeTransaction 1 _ 100000000 990
 ```
-Upon a successful transaction, the user's TRX balance will **decrease** and their abc balance will **increase**; the trading pair's TRX balance will **increase** and their abc balance will **decrease**.
+Upon a successful transaction, the user's LIND balance will **decrease** and their abc balance will **increase**; the trading pair's LIND balance will **increase** and their abc balance will **decrease**.
 The actual amount of `abc` received by the user can be queried using the `gettransactioninfobyid` interface, checking the `exchange_received_amount` field.

 ## Adding Liquidity (Funding)